 This is a very convenient (most taxis are Mercedes-Benz), but a slightly expensive option.
 For example, a taxi ride from Limassol to Larnaca Airport costs 50 euros.
 A ride to Paphos airport costs 40-45 euros.
 A ride around the city costs 10-12 euros.

-Which European country has lowest taxes?
+Which European country has the lowest income tax?

 The Czech Republic (15 percent), Hungary (15 percent), and Estonia (20 percent) had the lowest top rates.
 The income level at which the top statutory personal income tax rates apply also varies significantly across the countries covered.